PezzottiCarlo/github-repo-manager/README.md

-a simple tool for managing github repos
+a simple tool for managing github repos.